Yuusha0/tabulatedThermophysicalProperties/README.md

     * Add fileName value.
     * Add outOfBounds value:
       * ERROR which exits with a Fatal Error
+      * CLAMP clamp the values (default)
-      * WARN which issues warning and extrapolates value (default)
+      * WARN which issues warning and extrapolates value
       * EXTRAPOLATE which extrapolates value
     * Be careful when using WARN and log file, log may be very huge.
     * Add searchMethod value: